Admissions Enquiries

 |

-Research Topics |
+Supervisors and PhD Research Topics

-If you have any questions about whether your topic is a good fit with your potential supervisor’s interests, you may email them, attaching both a CV with details of the degrees you have taken and the marks you have obtained, and a brief research proposal (1-2 pages max).
+If you have any questions about whether your research topic will be a good fit with your potential supervisor’s interests, you may email them attaching both a CV and a brief research proposal (1-2 pages max).
+There is no need to attach references or transcripts.
+In this email we recommend that you:

 Supervisor Name |